top of page

 Artificial intelligence is a double-edged sword in cybersecurity.
 While AI helps defenders detect threats faster, attackers also use AI to automate and enhance their attacks.
-AI-powered malware can adapt to evade detection, and AI-generated phishing emails are harder to spot because they mimic human writing styles convincingly.
+AI-powered malware can adapt to evade detection, and AI-generated phishing emails are harder to spot because they convincingly mimic human writing styles.

 Ransomware remains one of the most damaging cyber threats.
 Attackers encrypt data and demand payment for its release, often targeting hospitals, schools, and businesses.
 In 2023, ransomware attacks caused billions in damages worldwide.
 Attackers now combine ransomware with AI to identify high-value targets and launch more precise attacks.